-A. Networks with Statistical End-to-End Guarantees
+1.1 Networks with Statistical End-to-End Guarantees

 We consider a packet network such as the one shown in Figure 1.
 The network has two types of nodes, edge nodes and core nodes.
 Edge nodes are located at the boundary of the network and have links to core nodes or other edge nodes.
 Core nodes have no links that cross the network boundary.
 The network distinguishes a fixed number of traffic classes, and flows from the same class have the same characteristics and the same QoS requirements.
-Traffic which arrives to the network is filtered at a traffic conditioner according to a given traffic profile.
-Traffic which conforms to the profile is allowed into the network.
-Traffic which does not conform to the profile is discarded.1 We assume that nodes execute a scheduling algorithm which can provide rate guarantees to groups of flows [34], [40].
+We assume that the traffic from each indivudual flow is bounded according to a prescribed traffic profile.
+This could be accomplished by conditioning flows at their ingress points.
+In this way, traffic which conforms to its profile is allowed into the network, whereas traffic which does not conform to its profile is discarded or perhaps marked and subsequently treated with lower priority.
+Finally, we assume that nodes execute a scheduling algorithm which can provide rate guarantees to groups of flows [35, 41].